 Here’s a quick question for you:

 To test the linear relationship of y (dependent) and x (independent) continuous variables, which plot is best suited?
-Click To Tweet
+Share on XYep, you guessed it right.
+It’s a scatter plot.

 Here we plot our training data and the best-fitted line used to determine the house’s price.